 Here are the main areas we cover:

 Who should create the strategy?
-The in-charge can create it with the assistance of the engagement partner, or the partner can do so by himself.
+The in-charge can create it with the assistance of the engagement partner, or the partner can do so.

 If you want to see one document that summarizes the entire audit, this is it.
 As you can see, the strategy is general in nature, but you also need a detailed plan to satisfy the demands of the strategy—this is the audit plan (commonly referred to as the audit program).
 NASA had a mission statement for Apollo 11, but—I’m sure—written guidelines directed the step-by-step execution of the project.